f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab2/lab2.rst

 #.
 If this were a production configuration, we would likely enable the blocking settings back on the **Session Tracking** page so that these attacks would not be allowed to continue, but for the purposes of maintaining access to the lab environment we've elected not to do so.
 Feel free to circle back and explore these options at the end of the lab:

     |lab22-5|

+#.
+Please close any instances of Burp and Chrome before continuing.

 |
 |